-For such cases, control flow commands are used.
+In such cases, control-flow commands are used.

-The syntax of the if-then command in Java is as follows:
+The syntax of the if-then Command in Java is as follows:

 if (expression) {